WELCOME & REGISTRATION

 Q&A SESSION WITH PREVIOUS SPEAKERS

-IDEATION SESSION – How can we better tackle PFAS?
+CONVERSATION CAROUSEL: How can we better tackle PFAS and other contaminants?

 STREAM B: LOOKING BEYOND GREY SOLUTIONS